 8. The Curd Rice at the Jagannatha Perumal Temple, Thirumizhsai: Curd rice is commonly referred to Thair Satham or Dodyonam and this is an integral part of the Neivethiyam (food offering) to deities in many temples in Tamil Nadu.
 A combination or curd, rice and spices (used for tempering) are used to ensure the rice doesn't turn sour even after a few hours.
 This temple, just off the Chennai-Bengaluru highway, serves delicious curd rice.

-The opinions expressed within this article are the personal opinions of the author.
+About the Author:Ashwin Rajagopalan is a Chennai-based writer who writes on topics related to food, gadgets, trends and travel experiences.
+He enjoys communicating across cultures and borders in his weekday work avatar as a content and editorial consultant for a global major and one of India's only cross cultural trainers.Disclaimer:The opinions expressed within this article are the personal opinions of the author.
 NDTV is not responsible for the accuracy, completeness, suitability, or validity of any information on this article.
 All information is provided on an as-is basis.
 The information, facts or opinions appearing in the article do not reflect the views of NDTV and NDTV does not assume any responsibility or liability for the same.

 About Ashwin RajagopalanI am the proverbial slashie - a content architect, writer, speaker and cultural intelligence coach.
 School lunch boxes are usually the beginning of our culinary discoveries.That curiosity hasn’t waned.
 It’s only got stronger as I’ve explored culinary cultures, street food and fine dining restaurants across the world.
 I’ve discovered cultures and destinations through culinary motifs.
 I am equally passionate about writing on consumer tech and travel.